GEEGABYTE1/GEEGABYTE1/README.md

 I am a highschool blockchain developer based in Toronto, Canada who is highly passionate about creating things that are both out of this world, and impactful to everyone in their daily lives.
-Day by day, I create algorithms, languages, cryptocurrencies, and random other fun stuff to explore the world programming. 💡
+Day by day, I create algorithms, languages, cryptocurrencies, decentralized applications, and random other fun stuff to explore the world programming. 💡

 I mostly code in Python and Go, but in the future, I will be learning new languages, as well as algorithms, and computer science concepts to create better applications and processes through decentralization.🚶🏻 (I also love to solve Competitive Coding Problems 🧠)